confluentinc/incubator-druid/extensions-contrib/opentelemetry-emitter/README.md

 # OpenTelemetry Emitter

-The OpenTelemetry emitter generates OpenTelemetry Spans for queries.
+The [OpenTelemetry](https://opentelemetry.io/) emitter generates OpenTelemetry Spans for queries.

+## How OpenTelemetry emitter works

+The [OpenTelemetry](https://opentelemetry.io/) emitter processes`ServiceMetricEvent` type of event with a `query/time` metric.
+It extacts OpenTelemetry context from [druid context](https://druid.apache.org/docs/latest/querying/query-context.html).
+To link druid spans to parent trace druid context should contain `traceparent` key, at least.
+More about [context propagation](https://www.w3.org/TR/trace-context/).
+If there is no `traceparent` key is provided, then spans are created without `parentTraceId` and link to no parent.
+Also, the emitter adds other druid context entries to the span attributes.

 ## Configuration